fabulousmuscles/WIDT/README.md

 ## TODO

-- Tests (currently working on)
 - Add animations
 - Ability to sort by category, date...
-- Ability to search entries
 - Should be able to delete categories of created entries
 - Pagination